 Storage: Transfer any leftovers to an airtight container and refrigerate for up to 3 days.

 Freezing: This can be frozen for up to 2 months.
 Cool completely and then transfer to an airtight container suitable for freezing.
-Thaw in the refrigerator for 24 hours before reheating.
+Allow 24 hours before reheating.

-To reheat: Warm on the stovetop over medium heat, stirring occasionally, until heated through.
-You might need to add a splash of water or broth if the mixture has thickened in the fridge.
+To Reheat: Heat in a pot over medium heat, stirring occasionally, until heated through.
+You can also need to add a splash of water or broth if the mixture has thickened in the fridge.

 Recipe Variations